tinverse/tsm/README.md

 Note that the call to `sm.step()` is not required for the `AsynchronousHsm`.
 Events are processed in a separate thread.

 ##### Start and Stop States

-Also specify the start and stop states within `CdPlayer`
+Also, specify the start and stop states within `CdPlayer` or any Hsm definition.
+This is required.

 ```cpp
 State* getStartState() override { return &Song1; }